greenfox-velox/velox-syllabus/week-16/final-exam-requirements.md

   - Commit, add, push, pull
   - Resolving a simple merge conflict
 - Use databases:
-  - Implement database calls with JavaScript / Ruby
+  - Implement database calls with JavaScript / Java
   - Write a simple SQL query for a single table:
     - Listing, Deleting, Updating, Creating rows with specific values
 - Use the command line: